Autoduality holds for a degenerating abelian variety: Comparison with the N e ron model

-\begin{rmk} The N\'{e}ron Comparison Theorem is sharp in the following sense.
+\begin{rmk} The comparison theorem is sharp in the following sense.
 The theorem shows that the identity component of the N\'{e}ron model is isomorphic to an open $S$-subgroup scheme of $\operatorname{Pic}(\overline{J}/S)$, and one can ask if there is a larger open subgroup scheme that is isomorphic to the N\'{e}ron model.
 Without additional hypotheses, no such larger subgroup scheme exists.
-We demonstrate this with the following example, which is both a compactified Jacobian and a stable quasiabelian variety.
+We demonstrate this with the following example, which is a compactified Jacobian.

 Let $S$ equal $\Spec(\bbC[t]_{(t)})$ (the localization of $\bbC[t]$ at $(t)$), $X$ the minimal regular model of $\Spec(R[x,y]/(y^2-x^3-x^2-t^2))$, and $\overline{J}/S$ the family of degree $0$ compactified Jacobians associated to any family of ample line bundles.
 (A computation shows that in this special case the semistability condition is independent of the ample line bundle.)
 Observe that $\Spec(R[x,y]/(y^2-x^3-x^2-t^2))$ has a singularity at the closed point $(x, y, t)$, so $X$ is a blow up of a compactification of $\Spec(R[x,y]/(y^2-x^3-x^2-t^2))$, and a computation shows that the special fiber $X_0$ of $X$ consists of two rational curves meeting in two nodes.